urGODBOY/urGODBOY/README.md

 - 🎓 Currently studying in high school, balancing academics with my passion for coding.
 - 🌐 Personal & professional website: [click me!](https://me.chhris.repl.co)
-- ⚡ EVERYTHING IS OUTDATED AND I DONT HAVE FUCKING RESOURCES TO MAINTAIN IT UP-TO DATE.
-SO IT MIGHT BE TAKING SOME YEARS TO BE ON CLOUD.
+- ⚡ EVERYTHING IS OUTDATED MIGHT BE TAKING SOME YEARS TO BE ON CLOUD.

 *Thend*